nairkarthik02/shopify-fulfilment-operations/README.md

 ## Contact

-For any inquiries or feedback, please contact nairkarthik02@gmail.com.
+For any inquiries or feedback, please contact ![Karthik Nair]nairkarthik02@gmail.com.

 ---